kkester/spring-gateway-tracing/README.md

 # Project Overview

-This PoC demonstrates the following architecture, design, and coding strategies specific to spring 3.X:
+This PoC demonstrates the following architecture, design, and coding strategies specific to spring version 3.X:

 * Spring Cloud Gateway(SCG) with Security, tracing, Circuit Breaker, and session management persisted by `Redis`.
 * SCG implemented as a OAuth resource client integrated with `Keycloak` authorization server.